danschultzer/ex_oauth2_provider/README.md

   use_pkce: true
 ```

-When `:use_pkce` is set to true, PKCE is enabled globally for all apps when using the authorization code flow.
+When `:use_pkce` is set to `:true`, PKCE is enabled globally for all apps when using the authorization code flow.
 It is not required or enforced.
 Instead, when a request comes with a `code_challenge`, we store the challenge in oauth_access_grants and use it later when granting an access token.

 ```elixir
 # GET /oauth/authorize?response_type=code&client_id=CLIENT_ID&redirect_uri=CALLBACK_URL&scope=read&code_challenge=CODE_CHALLENGE&code_challenge_method=CODE_CHALLENGE_METHOD